huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cbh_instances.md

 * `flavor_id` - (Optional, String) Specifies the specification of the instance.

-* `version` - (Optional, String) Specifies the current version of the instance image
+* `version` - (Optional, String) Specifies the current version of the instance image.

 ## Attribute Reference